Why I shoot film

 How can you trust an old camera?

 It’s a common misconception that digital is the ‘safe bet’.
 So much can go wrong!
 Batteries fail, memory cards fail, the camera fails and I’ve had issues in humidity and cold.
 I’ve never had a film camera fail on me.
+At a very hot Joshua Tree wedding, all the digital cameras turned off in the heat.
+I shot the rest of the day on a $40 compact film camera and the results are gorgeous.

 My film cameras are like tanks.
 They are fully mechanical and can withstand a torrent of abuse.
 One of my cameras is the same one used by war photographer Don McCullin.
 His is on display in the Imperial War Museum, still working and complete with the damage from the bullet that was fired at him.
-This camera saved him from an AK-47.
+That camera saved him from an AK-47.

 Will our photos take ages to get back to us?